meegpipe/meegpipe/tutorials/klaus/+tutorial_klaus/part1.md

 ````

 If we would now clear the MATLAB workspace (or if we would quit MATLAB),
-the disk file associated with `data` ('NBT.S0021.090205.EOR1.pset') would
+the disk file associated with `data` (file `NBT.S0021.090205.EOR1.pset`)
-be automatically deleted and therefore our modified physioset object
+ would be automatically deleted and therefore our modified physioset object
 would be lost forever.
 We can prevent that using the `save()` method:

 ````matlab